xdai02/Calculus/Calculus.md

     {d \over dx}cot(x) &= -csc^2(x)
     \end{aligned}
     $$
-    Memory tool: if the trigonometric function starts with 【c】, then its derivative has a minus sign.
+    Memory tool: if the trigonometric function starts with `c`, then its derivative has a minus sign.

+---

 What about combining these basic derivative rules for functions?
 That is, how do we find the derivatives of the addition, subtraction, multiplication, division, or take the constant of functions?
 For all of the following rules, we assume that f and g are differentiable on their domains.